hyperledger-archives/iroha-api/source/includes/_transactions.md

     <li> Repeated commands which are described in details in <a href="#commands">commands section</a> </li>
 </ul>

-**Signatures** contain one or many signatures (ed25519 pubkey + signature):
+**Signatures** contain one or many signatures (ed25519 public key + signature):

 <aside class="notice">
-In current version, there is no way to get current transaction counter by any means.
+In the current version, there is no way to get current transaction counter by any means.
 You have to remember it on a client side and increment it.
-In future version this will be changed, and client application may retrieve this information.
+In a future version, this will be changed, and client application may retrieve this information.
 </aside>

 ## Transaction statuses

-Current version of Iroha peer follows client [pull principle](https://en.wikipedia.org/wiki/Pull_technology) for networking.
-It means that client should be proactive and request the state of transaction from peer.
+The current version of Iroha peer follows client [pull principle](https://en.wikipedia.org/wiki/Pull_technology) for networking.
+It means that client should be proactive and request the state of a transaction from a peer.

-This section describes the set of states and mathes them with transaction lifecycle.
+This section describes the set of states and matches them with transaction lifecycle.

 ![Block](../images/tx_status.png "Block structure")

- * `NOT_RECEIVED`: as client can query the peer, which may not have this transaction, the response indicates about such situation.
+ * `NOT_RECEIVED`: as a client can query the peer, which may not have this transaction, the response indicates such situation.
  * `STATELESS_VALIDATION_FAILED`: the transaction was formed with some fields, not meeting constraints.
-This status is returned to client, who formed transaction, right after the transaction was sent.
+This status is returned to a client, who formed transaction, right after the transaction was sent.
  * `STATELESS_VALIDATION_SUCCESS`: the transaction has successfully passed stateless validation.
-This status is returned to client, who formed transaction, right after the transaction was sent.
+This status is returned to a client, who formed transaction, right after the transaction was sent.
  * `STATEFUL_VALIDATION_FAILED`: the transaction has commands, which violate validation rules, checking state of the chain (e.g. asset balance, account permissions, etc.)
  * `STATEFUL_VALIDATION_SUCCESS`: the transaction has successfully passed stateful validation.
- * `ON_PROCESS`: the transaction is the part of block, which is on voting during current consensus round.
+ * `IN_PROGRESS`: the transaction is the part of a block, which is on voting during current consensus round.
- * `COMMITTED`: the transaction is the part of block, which gained enough votes and is in the block store at the moment.
+ * `COMMITTED`: the transaction is the part of a block, which gained enough votes and is in the block store at the moment.